murk-sy/manga-pr-guide/Guide.md

 # 🕵️ Proofreading

-**As a proofreader, your most basic task is taking translated text and making sure it sounds natural.** This does not mean just fixing grammatical mistakes and changing awkward word order - sometimes you'll have to completely rewrite the entire speech bubble to make it sound natural.
+**As a proofreader, your most basic task is taking translated text and making sure it sounds natural.** This does not always mean just fixing grammatical mistakes and changing awkward word order - sometimes you'll have to completely rewrite the entire speech bubble to make it sound natural.
 How difficult your job actually ends up being depends mostly on the skill and experience of the translator.
 That can extend a relatively simple proofreading task into a much more in depth editing assignment.

 When proofreading, you should do multiple passes of the script, preferably in separate sittings.
-For page per day manga, you might be on a tight schedule, but for longer projects it's best to, at *the very least*, do the final pass on a different day.
+For daily manga, you might be on a tight schedule, but for longer projects it's best to, at *the very least*, do the final pass on a different day.

 The workflow I generally use consists of multiple start-to-end read-throughs of the entire script: